ktorio/ktor-documentation/topics/client-auth.md

 > On the server, Ktor provides the [`Authentication`](server-auth.md) plugin for handling authentication and
 > authorization.
+>
+{style="tip"}

 ## Supported authentication types {id="supported"}

 HTTP provides a [general framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) for access control and authentication.
 The Ktor client allows you to use the following HTTP authentication schemes:

 * [Basic](client-basic-auth.md) - uses `Base64` encoding to provide a username and password.
 Generally is not recommended if not used in combination with HTTPS.
 * [Digest](client-digest-auth.md) - an authentication method that communicates user credentials in an encrypted form by applying a hash function to the username and password.
 * [Bearer](client-bearer-auth.md) - an authentication scheme that involves security tokens called bearer tokens.
-For example, you can use this scheme as a part of OAuth flow to authorize users of your application by using external providers, such as Google, Facebook, Twitter, and so on.
+For example, you can use this scheme as a part of OAuth flow to authorize users of your application by using external providers, such as Google, Facebook, and X.

 ## Add dependencies {id="add_dependencies"}

-To enable authentication, you need to include the `ktor-client-auth` artifact in the build script:
+To enable authentication, include the `ktor-client-auth` artifact in the build script:

 <var name="artifact_name" value="ktor-client-auth"/>
 <include from="lib.topic" element-id="add_ktor_artifact"/>